abdulrahim2002/personal_website/content/posts/wide_column_database_systems.md

 ![](https://i.ibb.co/s9cvRjYL/Screenshot-from-2025-10-01-19-51-57.png)

-2. Since, data is stored partined in multiple nodes.
+2. Since, data is stored partioned in multiple nodes.
 Writes can be executed in parallel improving performance.

 > Note: The content of this article is based on [this